fieryhenry/BCGM-Python/README.md

 # Battle Cats Game Modding Tool

+## Please see this repo on Codeberg instead: <https://codeberg.org/fieryhenry/BCGM-Python>
+## This GitHub repo will no longer be updated and may be deleted in the future.

 A python game modding tool for the mobile game The Battle Cats that can decrypt, encrypt, and modify some game files.